Victim Offender Dialogue FAQs for SURVIVORS

 What if I can’t help feeling like I want to strangle the offender for what he did to my loved one?

-As you may imagine, you’re not alone in this feeling, and many victims/survivors probably feel somewhat the same way — at first.
-But it’s important to know that the job of the correctional facility is to ensure that the offender be able to serve his/her full sentence, and the safety of inmates is part of the mission of corrections.
+As you may imagine, you’re not alone in this feeling, and many victims/survivors probably feel very much the same way.
+But even though you may feel he doesn’t deserve any protection, it’s important to know that the job of the correctional facility is to ensure that offenders serve their full sentence, and their safety is part of the mission of corrections.
 In addition, part of the job of the facilitator is to reduce the potential for harm — physical and emotional — to each person.
-But although many survivors may feel as you do at the beginning of the preparation process, these feelings moderate considerably as the process continues.
-This is because those who do not act in violent, impulsive, or predatory ways often have an intense need to understand — as well as to be heard and understood by — those who do.
-In any case, while a properly trained facilitator must do everything possible to ensure physical safety, he or she will also be committed to ensuring that all your feelings — no matter how unpleasant or “unacceptable” they may seem — have a very safe place for full expression during the preparation process.
+And although many survivors may feel as you do at the beginning of the preparation process, these feelings moderate considerably as the process continues.
+This is because most of us do not act in violent, impulsive, or predatory ways.
+On the other hand, many survivors have a need to understand — as well as to be heard and understood by — those who do act in these ways.
+In any case, while a properly trained facilitator must do everything possible to ensure physical safety, he or she will also be committed to ensuring that all your feelings — no matter how unpleasant or “unacceptable” they might seem to outsiders — have a very safe place for full expression during the preparation process.
+Your anger and your pain and your grief deserve to be heard, if that’s what you wish to express, and properly trained facilitators are there to make that possible for you, if they can.

 Does the offender receive any benefit in return for doing this?

 No. There is no change in the offender’s release or classification status in return for participating in the VOD preparation and dialogue process.
 It is a strictly personal process, which many offenders consent to in order to “finally do something right” for the victim/survivor.
-The increase in his or her understanding of the impacts of his/her choices and actions, of course, is usually dramatic.
+The increase in their understanding of the impacts of their choices and actions is usually substantial, and that can actually be a burden to them.
+But this is an understanding they actually yearn for.
 On the other hand, it’s generally reported that about 25% of the offenders who have been asked refused to participate in VOD preparation.

 Why does the VOD preparation process have to take so long?